Bassel-A-Elazab/MultivariateGaussianClassifer/README.md

       Let's expain each paramter of the previous equation.

             K: Is the dimenion of the space (length of variables).
-            det: The determinant is a scalar value that can be computed from the elements of a square matrix, And encodes certain properties of the linear transformation described by the matrix.
+            det: The determinant is a scalar value, that can be computed from the elements of a square matrix, And encodes certain properties of the linear transformation described by the matrix.
             Simply to get determinant of matrix using the next equation, But this for two variable of (2*2) dimensions, for large matrix, I provided useful references for this.

  <img src="Pic/det.png" width="500">